allegro/allegro.tech/_posts/2020-04-01-machine-learning-plus-agile-manifesto.md

     src="/img/articles/2020-04-01-machine-learning-plus-agile-manifesto/graph_details.png">
 </p>

-There's a lot happening on this diagram so let's extract some abstractions.
+There's a lot happening in this diagram so let's extract some abstractions.
 Basically, HAL performs man-in-the-middle to all of our communication tools.
-It interprets messages, matches it to our database and if it can it cuts the communication by serving the response.
+It interprets messages, matches them to our database and if it can it cuts the communication by serving the response.
 Message is transmitted to the end-user only as a fallback when no data is found.
 Following diagram is equivalent and somehow easier to understand.